How To Change The Antifreese In A 010 Toyota Corolla

 New Rubber Gaskets

-In the row to a higher place, you can run across the old ten year sometime radiator cap compared to the new one.
+Peak of New OEM Cap In the row to a higher place, you can run across the old ten year sometime radiator cap compared to the new one.

 The condom seals on the sometime cap did look a bit plain-featured and dried out.